-Spring cleaning was once a days-long, labor-intensive ritual that took place after families spent long winters indoors.
+Spring house cleaning was once a days-long, labor-intensive ritual that took place after families spent long winters indoors.
 The months-long accumulation of smoke from candles, wood, and kerosene left grime and soot layered all around the typical 19th century home.
 Once the winter had passed and spring set in, windows were opened wide to let in the fresh air.
 Furniture and bedding were taken outdoors to be cleaned and aired out.
 The inside of the home was scrubbed clean.

 While these outdated chores are no longer necessary for the 21st-century house, don’t rule out the practice of spring cleaning.
-House cleaning in Dulles is still a challenge after long winters spent indoors.
+House cleaning in Irvine, is still a challenge after long winters spent indoors.
 Spring cleaning serves is a time to clean spaces, nooks, crannies, and corners that have been neglected over many months.
 It is no longer necessary to take the furniture and bedding outdoors to air, but it is a good time to catch up on home repairs, open the windows wide, and let the fresh air blow away the stale winter.

 It’s important to plan spring cleaning so that you can accomplish the necessary tasks without overdoing it.
 Read on to learn how to prepare for your spring cleaning.

 - Set aside at least a week for a thorough spring cleaning.